Southwest Airlines orders 34 more 737 MAX aircraft from Boeing

+(Corrects to remove reference to 2022, adds ‘in total’ in paragraph 2)

-Southwest Airlines (LUV.N) said on Tuesday it had ordered 34 new Boeing Co (BA.N) 737 MAX 7 aircraft to receive in 2022, as the U.S. airline prepares for a vaccine-driven recovery in travel demand.
+(Reuters) - Southwest Airlines said on Tuesday it had ordered 34 new Boeing Co 737 MAX 7 aircraft to receive in 2022, as the U.S. airline prepares for a vaccine-driven recovery in travel demand.

-The move lifts the carrier's firm orders for the MAX 7 aircraft to 234 planes in total. (https://bit.ly/3pvTNgF)
+The move lifts the carrier's firm orders for the MAX 7 aircraft to 234 planes in total. (bit.ly/3pvTNgF)

 The mass rollout of COVID-19 vaccines and easing travel restrictions have bolstered hopes of a rebound in bookings for U.S. carriers after they suffered heavy losses in 2020.